patrickdean/homegame/dm-agreement.md

 ## Transparency

 I find the game more interesting when players are aware of the challenge they are faced with.
-I intend to communcate the Armor and Difficulty classes of monsters and challenges.
+I intend to communicate the Armor and Difficulty classes of monsters and challenges.
 I will also roll monster attack and damage openly.
 Because of this, some rules that rely on an additional resource be spent(like a bardic inspiration die) before knowing success or failure will allowed to be rolled even though we will already know the result ahead of time.

 ## Continuous Improvement